TLR 054: steve gunn —boerum palace LP + download

 boerum palace represents steve gunn’s first full-length release on vinyl and second album. the album starts off with a headlong rush into the hypnotic “mr. franklin”. gunn’s fluid playing style, especially as portrayed withing this track, provides ample space for the development of infectious musical themes. the track ends in a dextrous duel between gunn’s guitar and guest marc orleans’ (of d. charles speer & the helix, sunburned hand of the man) vicious pedal steel. the album mixes gunn’s long-form blues / raga / psych explorations alongside briefer cuts that equally display his songcraft. these tracks, such as “variation ii” and “jadin’s dream,” demonstrate that gunn is equally confident with shorter or longer compositions. gunn's voice is joined by an ethereal turn from the vanishing voice’s heidi diehl on the album’s central and haunting “house of knowledge.” the track opens with a building central guitar theme. this theme allows gunn to layer on further guitar explorations. the tone set by these musical themes builds into the duo’s vocal delivery that delivers volumes despite being uttered in gentle tones. other highlights include “cryin’ eyes,” an inspired reworking of j.j. cale’s “crying eyes” featuring backing instrumentation from marc orleans, and the richly textured album finale “mustapha’s exit.”

-boerum palace was initially pressed on 180g RTI vinyl and housed within an old-style stoughton sleeve bearing new original artwork from mike pare and some of gunn’s photography. this initial pressing of boerum palace was from a one-time pressing of 823 copies. copies of the initial pressing ordered by november 13, 2009 had the option of being accompanied by a glass-mastered CD titled too early for the hammer (tlr-074) presenting new, scarce and previously unheard gunn material that is not available separately. the june 2013 pressing of boerum palace is on 140 gram purple vinyl and is from an edition of 460 copies. it is housed in artwork identical to the original pressing but printed on a standard direct to board cover. copies of the 2013 purple pressing pressing cost $15 postpaid in the US, $26 to canada and $33 postpaid to all other addresses. the album will be accompanied by a download coupon for high quality DRM-free MP3s of the album.
+boerum palace was initially pressed on 180g RTI vinyl and housed within an old-style stoughton sleeve bearing new original artwork from mike pare and some of gunn’s photography. this initial pressing of boerum palace was from a one-time pressing of 823 copies. copies of the initial pressing ordered by november 13, 2009 had the option of being accompanied by a glass-mastered CD titled too early for the hammer (tlr-074) presenting new, scarce and previously unheard gunn material that is not available separately. the june 2013 pressing of boerum palace was on 140 gram purple vinyl and was from an edition of 460 copies. it is housed in artwork identical to the original pressing but printed on a standard direct to board cover. the november 2014 pressing of boerum palace is on 140 gram purple & white swirled vinyl and is from an edition of 516 copies. it is housed in artwork identical to the original pressing but printed on a standard direct to board cover. copies of the 2014 purple & white pressing pressing cost $15 postpaid in the US, $26 to canada and $33 postpaid to all other addresses. the album will be accompanied by a download coupon.

-order a copy of the purple vinyl version boerum palace LP
+order a copy of the purple & white vinyl version boerum palace LP

 toggle to your preferred shipping location: